 Desktop Integration

 The app installs itself as the default player for film DVDs.
-This means when you pop in a DVD movie, Ubuntu will ask if you’d like to play it with PowerDVD,.and when you browse a DVD that has a movie on it, Nautilus will ask if you’d like to play the film.
+This means when you pop in a DVD movie, Ubuntu will ask if you’d like to play it with PowerDVD, and when you browse a DVD with a movie on it, Nautilus will ask if you’d like to play the film.
+For more technological advancements, discover innovations on Electro Other.

 The app will also automatically start if you insert a video DVD, resuming the film where you left off.